Azure/reddog-containerapps/README.md

 ### Infrastructure Components

 #### Resource Group
-Deployed to hold all resources needed to deploy the above solution to Azure
+A logical container which holds all resources needed to run the above solution in Azure

 #### Container App Environment
 The services in this solution are deployed to a single Container Apps environment, which acts as a secure boundary around groups of container apps